• Skip to primary navigation

 • Mustard - a touch of Dijon mustard is my secret ingredient to take this over the top!
 It just adds savory goodness and doesn't taste of mustard itself.

-• Paprika - we love smoked paprika here, but you can definitely use regular
+• Paprika – we love smoked paprika here for a hint of smokiness

 • Garlic powder - for even more depth of flavor